prograhammer/vue-pizza/README.md

 $ rm App.vue
 ```

-In the `/src/components` folder create the following vue files (just copy these directly from this repo):
+In the `/src/components` folder create the following folders and .Vue files (just copy these directly from this repo):

 ```
 /src
   /components
     - App.vue
     - AppFooter.vue
-    - PageTitle.vue
+    - AppNav.vue
+    /common
+    /dashboard
       - Dashboard.vue
+    /login
       - Login.vue
-    - Navbar.vue
+    /signup
       - Signup.vue
+    /users

 ```

-Take a look through these components and see how they interact with each other.
+Here we use a folder for each "page" in our SPA.
+This allows us to represent "pages" with more than a single .Vue file.
+We can also add other supporting .Vue components, .js files, or data files.
+We also have a `common` folder to put any components we feel don't necessarily belong to a page parent.

 ## Twitter Bootstrap 4 Configuration